-Comorbidity specific restricted mean survival time of total hip replacement patients
+Restricted mean survival time decrease with increased comorbidity for patients with total hip arthroplasty

 Abstract

-Background and purpose — The long-term effect of comorbidity loss of life years is unknown for this hip replacement patients and it was investigated in this study.
+Background and purpose — We investigated the long-term association between increased comorbidity and remaining life time, for patients with hip arthroplasty (THA) in a Swedish national cohort.

-Patients and methods — We used data from 120,836 THAs registered the Swedish Hip Arthroplasty Register, linked to the National Patient Register from the National Board of Health and Welfare, for patients operated on with THA in 1999–2012.
-We estimated the restricted mean survival time and restricted mean time lost of THA patients stratified by Elixhauser comorbidity score.
+Patients and methods — We studied 120,836 patients operated with THA 1999-2012, recorded in the Swedish Hip Arthroplasty Register, linked to the National Patient Register from the National Board of Health and Welfare.
+We estimated the restricted mean survival time (RMST), and the restricted mean time lost (RMTL) stratified by the Elixhauser comorbidity score.

-Results — The maximum 90-days restricted mean time lost was 1.1 days.
-The 90-days restricted mean time lost showed statistically significant but likely clinically irrelevant group differences.
-The 10-years restricted mean time lost ranged between 315 days (no comorbidity group) to 1193 days (> 4 comorbidities).
+Results — The maximum RMTL 90 days after surgery was 1.1 days.
+This increased slightly with increased baseline comorbidity.
+Differences were statistically significant, although likely clinically irrelevant.
+RMTL 10 years after surgery ranged from 315 days (no comorbidity) to 1,193 days (> 3 comorbidities).
+Those differences were statistically significant, as well as clinically relevant.

-Interpretation — Comorbidity indices have indicative values expected survival and life years lost in long term follow-up of THA patients.
+Interpretation — Baseline comorbidity indicates expected long-term survival after THA.

 Introduction

-Comorbidity indices (such as the Elixhauser or the Charlson Comorbidity Index) are common components of joint replacement studies despite that they ad lite to our understanding of health-related quality of life [1] occurrence re-operations [2], or mortality [3].
-Beside considering comorbidity indices and joint replacement these papers have yet another common theme, they are predictive studies, and their assessment strictly applies for predictions.
-Prediction and estimation often are used interchangeably although a clear distinction should be made [4].
-Studies that aim to assess the strength of association between an exposure and an outcome could still benefit from considering comorbidity indices.
-Predictive studies/ risk calculator aims to offer indications for individual patients (or groups of patients with similar characteristics).
-Etiological studies offer scientific inference that applies at population level and assess association between exposures and outcomes.
-Such studies have showed that at group level comorbidity indices do affect survival [5].
-Higher comorbidity burden is not only associated with decreased life expectancy but also with increased medical expenses [6].
+Comorbidity indices (such as proposed by Elixhauser and Charlson) are common components of joint replacement studies.
+It has been showed however that they add little to the understanding of health-related quality of life [1], occurrence of re-operations [2] or mortality [3].
+Beside considering comorbidity indices and joint replacement, these papers have yet another common theme, they are predictive studies, and their assessment strictly applies to predictions.
+Prediction and estimation are often used interchangeably, although a clear distinction should be made [4].
+Predictive studies or risk calculators, aim to predict the outcome for a specific patient (or groups of patients with similar characteristics).
+Baseline comorbidity indices adds little in this case.
+Etiological studies of association between exposures and outcomes on the other hand, could still benefit from considering comorbidity on a population level.
+Such studies have showed that comorbidity indices do affect survival [5], as well as medical expenses [6], for patients on average.

-In paper we take an in-depth look at the relationship between the Elixhauser comorbidity index and mortality after hip replacement surgery.
-Our aim is to assess association between comorbidity indices and expected survival time.
-This study is more descriptive in nature and departs from the usual regression modeling.
-Instead of hazard Ratios we estimate group specific survival times, a clinically meaningful model-free measure [7, 8].
-As censoring hinders assessment of mean survival times we aim to assess the restricted mean survival time and more importantly the restricted mean time lost [9].
-These two measures give the expected average life expectancy of patients up to the time point of interest, and inversely the life time lost.
-Both measures are easily interpreted as their unit is a measure of time (days, months or years) and they are easily associated and estimated with clinically meaningful time points.
+Our aim in this paper was to assess the association between the Elixhauser comorbidity score and the expected remaining survival time after total hip arthroplasty (THA).
+This study is descriptive and departs from usual regression modeling as it does not rely on hazard ratios.
+Instead, we focus on group specific survival times, a clinically meaningful and model-free measure [7, 8].
+To summarize this measure on the other hand is more problematic.
+Its mean cannot be calculated in the presence of censoring.
+We will therefore focus on the restricted mean survival time and more importantly on the restricted mean time lost [9].
+These two measures give the average remaining life expectancy of patients, and inversely the life time lost.
+Both measures are easily interpreted as their unit is a measure of time (days, months or years) and they are easily estimated at clinically meaningful time points.

 Methods